ImaginedTime/ParticlesJS.js/README.md

 # ParticlesJS.js

-### A lightweight library to simulte particles for beautiful backgrounds.
+### A lightweight library to simulate particles for beautiful backgrounds.

 ## Installation :-
 ##### Download the file from github and put it in the folder you want to use in.